 Witness statements from former coworkers provide powerful evidence of workplace conditions and asbestos exposure practices.
 Retired workers often recall specific asbestos products, work practices, and exposures from decades past.
 Deposition testimony from witnesses strengthens claims substantially.

 Historical documents regarding Philadelphia Naval Shipyard operations provide contextual evidence.
-Navy records, contractor documentation, and historical accounts establish that asbestos products were used extensively during specific time periods.
+Navy records, contractor documentation, and historical accounts establish that ACM products were used extensively during specific time periods.
 Industry standards and practices support that exposure was inevitable for workers in specific occupations.

 Are Veterans Entitled to Additional Benefits Beyond Mesothelioma Compensation?